YukinoShinthou/EarthProject/README.md

 # EarthProject
-3D interactive model of Earth
+3D interactive model of Earth with Authorization function written in Java and connected by API built on PostgreSQL